Budgeting for Travel in 2021: Where do you start?

 While next year isn’t guaranteed to be a ‘normal year’ when it comes to your employees traveling, it’s still good practice to review where you have been spending money on travel in the past.

 For example how much of last year’s spend was for sales?
 How much was for conference and events, or managing a crisis?

 A reputable Travel Management Company (TMC) will have a reporting functionality in place for this.
 For example FCM’s exclusive reporting and budgeting capabilities help organizations gain optimal visibility of their travel spend and greater control travel expenditure to meet their overarching business needs.

 All roads lead back to your travel policy.
 If you don’t have one yet, you need to make this your priority.
 If you have an existing policy, get it out, dust it off and review every section of it.

 The idea isn’t to lock employees into a rigid set of rules.
-Instead, travel policies should help you prepare for the unpredictable and provide consistency for your travelling employees.
-A clear set of travel policies can provide important behavioural guidelines that prevent confusion and overspending.
+Instead, travel policies should help you prepare for the unpredictable and provide consistency for your traveling employees.
+A clear set of travel policies can provide important behavioral guidelines that prevent confusion and overspending.

 FCM’s Return to Travel Framework provides helpful advice on the key considerations to make when it comes to your travel policy.

-3. Know what travel your organisation is expecting to do in 2021
+3. Know what travel your organization is expecting to do in 2021

 4. Control business travel costs